37% OFF during Black Friday at Mastering Nuxt.

 • Nuxt 3 ready

-• Support 200,000 open source vector icons via Iconify
+• Support 200,000 open-source vector icons via Iconify

-• Custom SVG support (via Vue component)
+• Custom SVG support (via Vue component, or via local SVG files)

 Setup โ›“๏ธ